-5. The IMR in brief
+5. The MIR in brief

-- A prestigious location in the Maison Mallet, 4 rue du Cloître, 1204 Geneva - Almost 400 m2 on two levels: ground floor and the historic cellars - Winner of the Council of Europe Museum Prize 2007 - "Espace Saint-Pierre", a "three in one" offer: the IMR, Saint-Pierre Cathedral and its towers, and the archaeological site constitute a coherent combined attraction for visitors. - 14 rooms, plus a museum shop - Around 615 original objects on display: paintings, engravings, books, manuscripts, medals and other artefacts, such as communion chalices, Huguenot crosses and Pentecost crosses - 147 rare books, engravings and coins from the time of the Wars of Religion in France (second half of the 16th century) donated by art collector Jean Paul Barbier-Mueller - 1 online shop on the website mir.ch - An activity for children called "The MIR superheroes" with SuperTheo, SuperCalvin, SuperJohn et SuperFarel and downloadable teaching kits on mir.ch - An association of 750 friends of the museum, the AmiduMIR, that aims to promote and support the MIR in Geneva, Switzerland and abroad.
+- A prestigious location in the Maison Mallet, 4 rue du Cloître, 1204 Geneva. - Almost 400 m2 on two levels: ground floor and the historic cellars. - Winner of the Council of Europe Museum Prize 2007. - "Espace Saint-Pierre", a "three in one" offer: the MIR, Saint-Pierre Cathedral and its towers, and the archaeological site constitute a coherent combined attraction for visitors. - 14 rooms, plus a museum shop. - Over 600 original objects on display: paintings, engravings, books, manuscripts, medals and other artefacts. - 147 rare books, engravings and coins from the time of the Wars of Religion in France (second half of the 16th century) donated by art collector Jean Paul Barbier-Mueller - 1 online shop on the website mir.ch - An activity for children called "The MIR superheroes" with SuperTheo, SuperCalvin, SuperJohn et SuperFarel and downloadable teaching kits on mir.ch - An 750-strong association of friends of the museum, the AmiduMIR, that aims to promote and support the MIR in Geneva, Switzerland and abroad.